-David and and his wife Liz put the hives in a semi-shaded area on their land.
+David put the hives in a semi-shaded area on his land.
 “I won’t disturb them this year,” David said.
 “I just hope they make it through the winter.”

 “The bees made it,” David said early this spring.
 “Lots of activity.
 I’m sure the warm winter helped.”
 His witnessing may have helped, too.

-In May, they removed half the honey-filled frames and left half for the bees.
+In May, he removed half the honey-filled frames and left half for the bees.
 David contacted a beekeeper in Franklinton, NC, president of the Franklin County Beekeepers Association.

 “You can join and borrow the association’s extraction equipment,” she said.
-David and Liz harvested fifty pounds of delicate spring honey.
+David harvested fifty pounds of delicate spring honey.
 North Carolina’s finest.

 David kept visiting the bees each day.
 A few weeks later, he found thousands of bees outside the hives in a swarm clinging to a nearby shrub.
 Queens commonly produce queen eggs for the old hive in the spring before they move out with about 60% of the workers.
 It’s a gift if the keeper finds the swarm and gives them a new home before they fly far away.

 David cut the branch, lifted the swarm along with the Queen, and gently shook it into an empty hive.
 The bees happily entered their new home, right next to the old one.
 Now there were three.